From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback

-This result highlights the importance of ensuring the assumption of CLIC aligns with the data.
+This result highlights the importance of matching the desired-set construction to the feedback modality.

-\textbf{CLIC-Half and CLIC-Explicit can learn from relative corrections} Here, human actions improve upon robot actions but are not optimal.
-CLIC-Half and CLIC-Explicit show only small performance drops compared to results in absolute corrections in Table \ref{tab:sim_exp_accurate}.
-However, all demonstration-based baselines fail completely.
+\textbf{CLIC-Half and CLIC-Explicit can learn from relative corrections} Here, relative corrections indicate the direction of improvement from the robot action, but do not specify the correction magnitude or the distance to the optimal action.
+CLIC-Half and CLIC-Explicit show only small performance drops compared to their results under absolute corrections in Table \ref{tab:sim_exp_accurate}.
+However, all baselines based on the pointwise BC objective fail completely.
 This failure occurs because the BC loss can mislead policy updates, when the current policy’s actions are better than human actions in the dataset.
 ADP also fails as all action dimensions are corrupted, violating its assumption.
-CLIC-Circular fails as its circular desired action space excludes the optimal action.
-In contrast, CLIC-Half and CLIC-Explicit construct polytope desired action spaces to update the policy; as the policy improves, these spaces do not conflict with it and are still useful for policy improvement.
+CLIC-Circular fails because its circular desired action set excludes the optimal action, in which case condition (A3) in Section~\ref{sec:overall_desiredA_space} does not hold.
+In contrast, CLIC-Half and CLIC-Explicit construct polytope desired action sets, which provide less specific supervision than circular sets but remain compatible with the optimal action.
+As the policy improves, these sets do not conflict with improved actions and continue to provide useful supervision.
 This result validates the ability of CLIC-Half and CLIC-Explicit to learn from relative corrections.